 It was late on a Saturday night when I heard a thud downstairs.
 I yelled down from my room to see if everyone was ok.
-I didn’t hear an answer so I crept down the stairs, I peeked through the railings and saw my parents and my sister lying on the kitchen floor.
-There was no blood so I figured they were just knocked out.
-I was about to run back to my room when I heard someone come up the steps, when I turned to look something heavy hit my head and everything went black.
+I didn’t hear an answer, so I crept down the stairs.
+As I peeked through the railings, I saw my parents and sister lying on the kitchen floor.
+There was no blood, so I hoped they were just knocked out.
+I was about to run back to my room when I heard someone come up the steps.
+I turned to look as something heavy hit my head and everything went black.

-Next thing, I knew I was in the back seat of a car.
-My hands were tied behind my back and my legs were tied together at my ankles.
+Next thing I knew, I was in the backseat of a car.
+My hands were tied behind my back and my legs were bound at my ankles.
 I looked out the window and saw a road sign that said Darent Lane.
 A hot feeling of dread filled my chest as I realized I had no idea where I was.
 I figured my only chance to escape was to somehow untie myself.
 I tried for a while to get my hands out, but I only managed to give myself intense rope burn.
-I figured I would at least get my captors to talk so I could always identify them.
-I started asked questions.
+I decided I would at least get my captors to talk so I could identify them.
+So, I started asked questions.

 “Where are we going?”
-I asked them.
 The man in the passenger seat turned around.
 He had bright blue eyes, freckles on his cheeks, and black hair.
 I was very surprised to see that he was my age.
-He at least looked and sounded eighteen.
+At least, he looked and sounded eighteen.

 “You’ll find out soon enough,” he replied in a deep but smooth voice.

-“I realize that but I like to know things in advance so…um yeah.
-Please tell me.”
+“I realize that, but I like to know things in advance so…please tell me.”
 I said while batting my eyelashes sarcastically.

-“And I ain’t tellin’ you nothing, little lady,” Shane grumbled in a gruff voice.
+“And I ain’t tellin’ you nothin', little lady,” Shane grumbled in a gruff voice.

-“Okay whatever,” I said turning away from him and to the man in the passenger seat, “So he’s Shane, do you have a name?”
-I asked him.
+“Okay whatever.”
+I turned away from him and to the man in the passenger seat, “So he’s Shane, do you have a name?”

 “I do,” he replied smugly.
-“It’s Joseph, Joey for short,” he said as he stretched out his hand as if for a hand shake.
+“It’s Joseph, Joey for short."
+He stretched out his hand as if for a hand shake.

 “Umm I am kind of inhibited at the moment,” I laughed.